 Different trails for different activities

 Choose an activity, and limit your search to the trails designed for that activity.
 That way, you’ll avoid disappointment by being ready to set out, with your snowshoes on, at a starting point for cross-country skiing.

 - Choose trails that are appropriate for your level of ability.
 For example, cross-country ski trails vary in level of difficulty from easy to very difficult — and back-country trails are not groomed.

 - Remember that the sun sets early in the winter, so choose a route you can do in the amount of time that you have.

-During your outing, take a break at one of the Park’s shelters or an outdoor rest area.
-You can warm up inside and have a snack (bring your own lunch).
+- During your outing, take a break at one of the Park’s shelters or an outdoor rest area.
+You can warm up and have a snack (bring your own lunch).
 And it will help you be fresh and ready for the last leg of your outing.